fortana-co/react-dropzone-uploader/README.md

 #### Adding To Default Classes
 If you want to merge your class names with RDU's default classes, use the `addClassNames` prop.
-Added class names work like `classNames`, except instead of overriding default classes they are added (concatenated) to them.
+Added class names work like `classNames`, except instead of overwriting default classes they are added (concatenated) to them.

 You can use both `classNames` and `addClassNames` if you want to overwrite some classes and add to others.

 >Use `addClassNames` to override individual default styles, such as `border`, with your own styles.
-And if you import RDU's default styles at the top of your app's root component, you won't have to use `!important`.
+As long as you import RDU's default styles at the top of your app's root component, you won't have to use `!important`.

 ### Component Injection
 If no combination of props controlling styles and content achieves the look and feel you want, RDU provides a component injection API as an escape hatch.
 The `InputComponent`, `PreviewComponent`, `SubmitButtonComponent`, `LayoutComponent` props can each be used to override their corresponding default components.
 These components receive the props they need to react to the current state of the dropzone and its files (see the __Props Passed to Injected Components__ section below).

-`null`ing these props removes their corresponding components.
+`null`ing these props removes their corresponding components, except for `LayoutComponent`.

-The file input and submit button are simple, and it's usually easy to get the right look and feel with the __...Content__ and __classNames__ props.
+The file input and submit button are simple, and it's usually easy to get the right look and feel with the content and style props.
 For the file preview, these props might not be enough.
 In this case you can pass a custom `PreviewComponent`, which should be a React component.
 The custom component receives the same props that would have been passed to the default component.

+#### Custom Layout
+By default, RDU's [layout component](https://github.com/fortana-co/react-dropzone-uploader/blob/master/src/Layout.js) renders previews, file input and submit button as children of a dropzone div that responds to drag and drop events.

+If you want to change this layout, e.g. to render the previews and submit button outside of your dropzone, you'll need to pass your own `LayoutComponent`.

+If this sounds daunting you probably haven't looked at [Layout](https://github.com/fortana-co/react-dropzone-uploader/blob/master/src/Layout.js) yet.
+Layout gets pre-rendered `input`, `previews`, and `submitButton` props, which makes changing RDU's layout incredibly easy.

-It's worth noting that `LayoutComponent` receives an `extra` prop, an object containing every callback and piece of state managed by `Dropzone`.
-Overriding this component is the ultimate escape hatch, but also unnecessary except in rare cases.
+>`LayoutComponent` receives an `extra` prop, an object containing nearly every callback and piece of state managed by `Dropzone`.
+Using this object is the ultimate escape hatch, but also unnecessary except in rare cases.
+Log it to the console to see what's inside.

 ## Props